jiankaiwang/ITHandbook/git/construct-gitlab-server.md

 # access by the browser at port 80
 # redirect to reset the apssword at the first time
-# default user account is root
+# default user account is admin
 ```

 * troubleshooting